-Graduated from a Maine program approved for the education of 7-12 teachers, together with a formal recommendation from the preparing institution for the endorsement being sought;
+Graduated from a Maine program approved for the education of 6-12 teachers, together with a formal recommendation from the preparing institution for the endorsement being sought;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed Basic Skills Test in reading, writing, and mathematics, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

 Endorsement Eligibility Pathway 2

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Completed a minimum of 24 semester hours in the areas relevant to the 7-12 endorsement area being sought.
+Completed a minimum of 24 semester hours in the areas relevant to the 6-12 endorsement area being sought.
 For purposes of this Section, this includes but is not limited to: